Freaks and Geeks: Where are they now?

-For one all-too-brief, glorious season, some serious comedic talents teamed up for a stint at Chippewa, Michigan’s William McKinley High School.
-While Freaks and Geeks was canceled in 2000 after only 18 episodes, the short-lived series from Paul Feig and Judd Apatow continues its legacy more than a decade later.
-Catch up with the famous faces who walked the halls, then and now, ahead.
+For one all-too-brief, glorious season, some serious comedic talents teamed up for a stint at Chippewa, Michigan's William McKinley High School.
+While Freaks and Geeks was canceled in 2000 after only 18 episodes, the short-lived series from Paul Feig and Judd Apatow continues its legacy more than a decades later thanks to its release on Hulu Catch up with the famous faces who walked the halls, then and now, ahead.

 Linda Cardellini (Lindsay Weir)

 THEN: Linda Cardellini found her spot at school as Lindsay Weir, a smart young woman who rolls with some particularly freaky friends.
 The actress picked up the gig a few years into her career after hitting the big screen in Good Burger and making appearances in late '90s episodes of 3rd Rock from the Sun, Step by Step, Kenan & Kel, and Boy Meets World.